TainanReis/Marvel-Comics-List/README.md

 - [ ] Learn more about Ionic and make a design that pops!

 # Observation
-It was my first contact with this framework.
+It's the first time I'm using this framework.
 It was also the first time I developed using the Angular Framework and Typescript.
-There's a lot to know about TypeScript.
+There's a lot to know about both.
 I order to have some work to show, I added `"allowJs": true,` to *tsconfig.json* so I could use javascript code.

 So far, **I learned a lot about Angular Framework and how the routing and dependencies work**.
 I also learned how useful is the Ionic Framework.
 Both, together, make the developing life much easier!